renzotw/renzotw.github.io/about.md

 I will be working full time as a management consultant at [Kearney](https://www.kearney.com/) following graduation.

-In my free time I enjoy playing sports including basketball, volleyball, sailing, and golf.
+In my free time I enjoy playing sports including basketball, beach volleyball, skiing.
+Recently I've learned how to sail and play golf.
 I also enjoy traveling, hiking, going to the beach, and exploring new restaurants.

 ### Contact me